griffw00/java-fitness-app/README.md

 - As a user, I want to be able to add any exercise to any given day of the week
 - As a user, I want to be able to view all my exercises for any given day of the week
 - As a user, I want to be able to modify the intensity of my exercises for any given day of the week
-- As a user, I want to be able to indicate if I have completed a certain exercise
+- As a user, I want to be able to swap the exercises between two days

+NOTE: I am no longer implementing the function to mark an exercise as completed

 An example of text with **bold** and *italic* fonts.